 This report refers to the activities carried out by the UK Stem Cell Bank (UKSCB).
-The establishment operates as part of the National Institute for Biological Standards and Control (NIBSC), which recently became a new centre of the Medicines and Healthcare Products Regulatory Agency.
+The establishment operates as part of the National Institute for Biological Standards and Control (NIBSC), a centre of the Medicines and Healthcare Products Regulatory Agency.
 The establishment is licensed for the processing, testing, storage, distribution and import/export of human tissues and cells under the Human Tissue (Quality and Safety for Human Application) Regulations 2007.
 It is also licensed for the storage of relevant material which has come from a human body for use for a scheduled purpose under the Human Tissue Act 2004.
-The establishment has been licensed by the HTA since January 2008 and has been inspected on two previous occasions.
-This report describes the establishment's third routine site visit inspection which took place on 2 May 2013.
+The establishment has been licensed by the HTA since January 2008 and has been inspected on three previous occasions.
+This report describes the establishment's fourth routine site visit inspection which took place on 6 May 2015.

-The UKSCB provides a repository for human stem cell lines of all types, and has been established to supply well-characterised cell lines under appropriate and accredited quality systems both for basic research and for the development of clinical applications.
+The UKSCB provides a repository for human embryonic stem cell lines (hESC) and induced pluripotent stem cell lines (iPSC) for research and 'EUTCD-grade' human embryonic stem cell lines.
+UKSCB has been established to supply well-characterised cell lines under appropriate and accredited quality systems both for basic research and for the development of clinical applications.
 The establishment operates in accordance with strict governance principles laid down by the Steering Committee for the UK Stem Cell Bank and the use of Stem Cell Lines ("the Steering Committee").
 The establishment reports to and is overseen by the Steering Committee and works under a Code of Practice drawn up by the Steering Committee.
 Although this is a voluntary regime, the Code of Practice addresses areas also covered by the Human Tissue (Quality and Safety for Human Application) Regulations 2007.

-At the time of the inspection, no licensable activities were being undertaken by staff at the establishment, nor had been since the licence was first issued.
-However, the establishment anticipates accessioning their first cell lines intended for human application in the near future.
-Such cell lines, termed "European Union Tissue and Cells Directives (EUTCD)-grade" lines by the establishment, will go through the organisation's internal due diligence process prior to being accepted to ensure that they meet EUTCD requirements with respect to the procurement, testing and initial processing.
-Subsequent processing of the cell lines at the establishment will be performed using the systems developed for the handling of research-grade cell lines.
-As a result of this, the inspection focused primarily on these procedures to assess their suitability for use in relation to EUTCD-grade cell lines.
+At the time of the previous inspection, no licensable activities were being undertaken by staff at the establishment, nor had been since the licence was first issued.
+However, the establishment has now begun accessioning their first cell lines intended for human application.
+At the time of the inspection the lines were held in quarantine.
+The lines are termed "European Union Tissue and Cells Directives (EUTCD)-grade" lines by the establishment and have gone through the establishment's internal due diligence process prior to being accepted to ensure that they meet EUTCD requirements with respect to the procurement, testing and initial processing.
+The establishment also stores human dermal fibroblast cells (HDF) which are used in a mitotically inactivated form as a raw material in the culture of the EUTCD-grade hESCs.
+The HDF cells have also undergone the same internal due diligence process as the EUTCD-grade hESCs.
+Comprehensive information traceability on each cell line, including HDFs, is held within the line's individual Cell Line Master File.

 The current processing facility comprises a suite of Grade 'B' cleanrooms, each of which is accessed via a Grade 'C' corridor.
 A two-stage change permits entry to this clean corridor, whilst large equipment can be moved in and out of the facility via a separate access system.
 Cell culture is performed in each laboratory within Class II microbiological safety cabinets which are operated in such a way as to provide a Grade 'A' environment during processing.
-All critical systems, including air handling units, incubators, liquid nitrogen storage, and clean-room status (pressures and particle counts) are continuously monitored and alarmed.
+All critical systems, including air handling units, incubators, liquid nitrogen storage, and cleanroom status (pressures and particle counts) are continuously monitored and alarmed.
 This monitoring is controlled by a specialised electronic facility monitoring system linked to the NIBSC Building Management System which alerts establishment staff to any system failures.